bitcraze/bitcraze-website/src/tutorials/loco-positioning-system.md

 {% endsi_step %}

 {% si_step Check anchor status %}
 * Have a look in the Anchor ranging status box and check that there are six green boxes.
 If any of them are red it means that the Crazyflie 2.0 can not communicate with that anchor and thus not get any range.
+If any anchor is constantly red please check that anchors power and configuration.

 {% img check the anchor status; wide; /images/tutorials/getting_started_with_lps/check_the_anchor_status.PNG %}
 {% endsi_step %}

 {% si_step Enter anchor positions %}
 * Before you start entering any anchor positions make sure the boxes are green or red.
 If for some reason they stay white restart the cfclient.
 * Now it is time to enter the positions.
-The boxes will become red as soon as that specific position differes from the system position.
+The boxes will become red as soon as that position differs from the position saved in the anchor.

 {% img enter anchor positions; wide; /images/tutorials/getting_started_with_lps/enter_anchor_positions.PNG %}
 {% endsi_step %}

 {% si_step Write position to anchors %}
-[Verify all green within 5 seconds]
+* Now to save the new anchor position to the anchors press the "write to anchors" button.
+* Verify that the anchor position boxes changes from red to green.
+If no change has occurred within 5 seconds try it again.

 {% img write position to anchors; wide; /images/tutorials/getting_started_with_lps/write_position_to_anchors.png %}
 {% endsi_step %}

 {% si_step Verify anchors position %}
+Verifying the anchor positions is good to rule out problems with the positioning later.

-* Switch to anchor identification
+* Switch mode to anchor identification
-* Move the Crazyflie close to the anchor
+* Move the Crazyflie close to one anchor
+* Verify that the correct anchor is highlighted.
+* Do this for all six anchors and correct any wrongly configured anchor address.

 {% img Verify anchors position; wide; /images/tutorials/getting_started_with_lps/verify_anchors_position.PNG %}
 {% endsi_step %}

 {% si_step Verify estimated position %}
 * Switch back to position estimate mode
-* Move the CF around and..
+* Move the CF around and verify that the movement in the graphs correspond to the physical movement.

 {% img Verify estimated position; wide; /images/tutorials/getting_started_with_lps/verify_estimated_position.PNG %}
 {% endsi_step %}